Federal Bank, IDFC First, RBL Bank Q4 results date, dividend: Share price targets ahead of earnings - BusinessToday

 Centrum Broking has a price target of Rs 305 on the lender with a neutral call.

-The brokerage expects a 3.8% QoQ growth in net interest income (NII), with NIM likely to rise marginally to 3.23%.
+The brokerage expects a 3.8% QoQ growth in net interest income (NII), with NIMs likely to rise marginally to 3.23%.
 Pre-Provision Operating Profit is set to rise around 4.3% QoQ, due to stable opex and cost of finances.
 Net profit is projected to rise by 13.4% QoQ due to 25% lower credit cost.

+Axis Securities has buy call with a target of Rs 87 on the lender.
+Credit growth holds up well; Deposit growth derails owing to a one-off incident.

+NIMs are expected to improve, backed by lower cost of funds and lower interest reversals.
+Credit costs are expected to taper as MFI stress recedes; However, one-off fraud incident (of Rs 650 crore) to impact profitability.
+Asset Quality is expected to improve marginally.

 RBL Bank